 EN

-In the Westerbork prison barracks
+In the Westerbork punishment barracks

-Criminal cases were generally put on the next transport.
+Punishment cases were generally put on the next transport.
 This also applied to Anne and the other people in hiding, who were put on the 3 September 1944 transport to Auschwitz.[4]
 They were given back their own clothes and luggage.
 When Anne Frank, her family and the other people in hiding were deported to Auschwitz, they had been in Westerbork for 26 days.

 Footnotes